DHMH Data Portals

 Maryland's BRFSS contains data from an annual statewide telephone survey that tracks prevalence and trends over time for a wide variety of risk factors and health conditions.
 Maryland conducts approximately 11,000 interviews annually.

 The Maryland Health Quality Reports look at the quality of health care given by providers in Maryland using information from state and national sources.

 The Maryland Health Quality Portal contains information on health insurance plans, hospitals, long-term care facilities, physicians, and allied health professionals in Maryland.The information is intended for users to make more informed decisions about their health care.

 The Medicaid eHealth Statistics website presents Medicaid data for the state of Maryland.
 Available data includes enrollment and eligibility, service graphs and maps, long-term care, and health care utilization data based on diagnostic groups.

-The Outcomes Measurement System (OMS) Datamart is designed to track adults, children, and adolescents receiving outpatient mental health treatment services in Maryland’s Public Mental Health System (PMHS).
-Data are available for the following life domains: living situation, employment/school, psychiatric symptoms, functioning, alcohol and substance use, legal system involvement, and general health, including smoking.
+The OMS Datamart is designed to track adults, children, and adolescents receiving outpatient mental health treatment services in Maryland’s Public Mental Health System.
+Data are available for the following the following domains: living situation, employment/school, psychiatric symptoms, functioning, alcohol and substance use, legal system involvement, and general health, including smoking.